plotly/dashR/README.md

 # dashR

-An R implementation of the [dash](https://github.com/plotly/dash-renderer) protocol for authoring reactive web applications
+An interface to the [dash](https://github.com/plotly/dash-renderer) ecosystem for authoring reactive web applications.

 ## Installation